Sam Fox

-Sam Fox (born May 9, 1929) is an American businessman in St. Louis, and the owner of Harbour Group Industries.
+Sam Fox (May 9, 1929 – December 2, 2024) was an American businessman in St. Louis, and the owner of Harbour Group Industries.
 He was the United States Ambassador to Belgium from April 11, 2007 until January 2, 2009.
 President George W. Bush appointed Fox to the post by a recess appointment on April 4, 2007.

-Early life
+Personal life

-Fox was born in Desloge, Missouri to Ukrainian Jewish immigrant Michel Fuks (later Max Fox), and Fanny Gold.
+Fox was born in Desloge, Missouri, to Ukrainian Jewish immigrant Michel Fuks (later Max Fox), and Fanny Gold.
 Encouraged by an older sister to go to college, he saved money by working summers in Illinois canning peas and corn.
-He also sold Fuller brushes.
-After moving in with the sister and her husband in St. Louis, he enrolled at Washington University in St. Louis, where he joined Sigma Alpha Mu fraternity.
-He graduated with a B.S./B.A.
+He also sold Fuller Brushes.
+After moving in with his sister and her husband in St. Louis, he enrolled at Washington University in St. Louis, where he joined Sigma Alpha Mu fraternity.
+He graduated with a B.S.B.A.
 (Bachelor of Science, Business Administration) with honors in business in 1951.
 During the Korean War, he served in the United States Naval Reserve.

+Fox died in St. Louis on December 2, 2024, at the age of 95.